 Although part of the tenant’s responsibilities is to reasonably look after the rental, the bulk of the duty remains with the landlord.
 The Saskatchewan landlord-tenant laws are firm in terms of mandating landlords to ensure the habitability of their rental homes.
 They need to abide by the strict building and safety codes.
 There should be basic utilities running such as electricity and water.
 Hygienic practices should be observed by resolving pest infestation and including proper trash bins in the building.

 Landlords who remain passive in maintaining the rental property in terms of repairing damaged items can be held legally responsible.
 If the landlord fails to fix property issues, then the repair fees will be shouldered by them.
-A security deposit will only be deducted provided it is the tenant’s fault that damage resulted.
+A deductions from a tenant’s security deposit will only be done provided that the damage is the their fault.

 Being a landlord means developing the ability to discern between normal wear and tear and damages that resulted from neglect or abuse.
 The former is exempted from being charged on the security deposit while the latter can either be charged to the tenant or landlord depending on who committed negligence of duty.